compgeolab/website/news/preprint-micromag-euler-dipole.md

 A more user-friendly version will be implemented in the open-source library [Magali](https://github.com/compgeolab/magali), which is under construction.

-{{ figure(src="../images/micromag-euler-dipole-example-result.jpg", caption="Example result of our dipole moment inversion overlaid on magnetic microscopy data from a QDM.") }}
+{{ figure(src="../images/micromag-euler-dipole-example-result.jpg", alt="A grayscale map showing several dipolar anomalies of different sizes with colored vectors overlaid showing the estimated dipole moments", caption="Example result of our dipole moment inversion overlaid on magnetic microscopy data from a QDM.") }}